 Bullish Candlestick Patterns

 Below we have the candlestick patterns that may signal a bullish move in the markets.

 Alphaex Pro Tip: As you get started, don’t try and focus on ALL patterns at once.
-Instead, focus on the most recognisable ones such as the Bullish Engulfing and Hammer patterns.
+Instead, focus on the most recognisable ones such as the Bullish Engulfing Pattern and Hammer candlestick pattern.